gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

 - auto-completion with existing values,
 - locked values,
-- language selection and pre-selection.
+- language selection and pre-selection,
+- autofill multiple fields with external data ([IdRef] and [Geonames]).

 Installation